jwardsmith/Blue-Team-Scripts/Threat Hunting/Velociraptor Cheat Sheet.md

 foreach() = JOIN operator (runs one query given by the rows arg, then for each row emitted, build a new scope in which to evaluate another query given by the query arg)
 ```

-- Definitions
+### Synax Definitions

-*VQL plugins are not the same as VQL functions.
-A plugin is the subject of the VQL query - i.e. plugins always follow the FROM keyword, while functions (which return a single value instead of a sequence of rows) are only present in column specification (e.g. after SELECT) or in condition clauses (i.e. after the WHERE keyword).*

 ```
 Function e.g. parse_pe() or base64decode() = takes a value and returns another value - return a single value instead of a sequence of rows
 Plugin e.g. pslist() or stat() = returns lots and lots of rows - VQL plugins are the data sources of VQL queries.
-While SQL queries refer to static tables of data, VQL queries refer to plugins, which generate data rows to be filtered by the query
+While SQL queries refer to static tables of data, VQL queries refer to plugins, which generate data rows to be filtered by the query.
+VQL plugins are not the same as VQL functions.
+A plugin is the subject of the VQL query - i.e. plugins always follow the FROM keyword, while functions (which return a single value instead of a sequence of rows) are only present in column specification (e.g. after SELECT) or in condition clauses (i.e. after the WHERE keyword)
 Artifact = an Artifact is a way to package one or more VQL queries in a human readable YAML file, name it, and allow users to collect it.
 An artifact file simply embodies the query required to collect or answer a specific question about the endpoint
 ```